© Katie Schofield

 © Jo Morgan

-These hidden coves will only be reached if you are walking the route known as the 'Sentier Littoral' around the coast line of Cap d'Antibes.
-However we would not recommend any of these areas as actual 'beach' and would not advise you to head there for a day for sunbathing, swimming and beach games.
+These hidden coves are only accessible if you're walking the route known as the 'Sentier Littoral' around the coast line of Cap d'Antibes.
+However we would not recommend any of these areas as actual 'beach' and would not advise you to head there for a day's sunbathing, swimming and beach games.

-The Cap is actually very large and you cannot walk the whole way around as private properties block the path in places and force you back onto the road away from the coast.
-As such, it is best to approach the beaches from either the Antibes side, the Plage de la Garoupe coastal path, or from the Juan les Pins side of the Cap.
+The Cap is actually very large and you cannot walk the whole way around as private properties block the path in places thereby forcing you back onto the road away from the coast.
+As such, it's best to approach the beaches from either the Antibes side, the Plage de la Garoupe coastal path, or from the Juan les Pins side of the Cap.
 There is parking along Boulevard Bacon, Plage de la Garoupe, Villa Ellen and Boulevard Bd Maréchal Juin.

 If you’re coming up to the coves and rocks of the Cap d’Antibes for the day, bring a picnic.
 There’s a small Petit Casino on the Cap, but it’s a bit of a walk from the sea, so if you’re catching the bus it’s probably better visiting one of the bigger supermarkets in Antibes or Juan les Pins to pack your hamper.
 Even better, hit the famous Antibes Provencal market for olives, cheeses and baguettes.